-If a child: If an employee of the Perins If any other adult: MA AT: 1.
-Substances/paraphernalia 1.
-Substances/paraphernalia 1.
-Substances to be retrieved only in the to be retrieved only in the /paraphernal to be presence of an adult presence of an adult retrieved only in the witness. witness. presence of an adult 2.
-Store in a safe or other 2.
-Store in a safe or other witness. lockable container only lockable container only 2.
-Store in a safe or accessed by senior access by a senior other lockable members of staff. member of staff. container only 3.
-Seal the sample in a 3.
-Seal the sample in a accessed by senior plastic bag and include plastic bag and include members of staff. details of the date and details of the date and 3.
-Seal the sample in a time and witnesses time of the find and plastic bag and present. witnesses present. included details of the 4.
-If illegal drugs or drug 4.
-If illegal drugs or drug date and time of the paraphernalia found on paraphernalia found on find and witnesses the school premises, the the school premises, the present.
+If a child: If an employee of the Perins MAT: If any other adult: 1.
+Substances/paraphernalia to be retrieved only in the presence of an adult witness.
+Substances/paraphernalia to be retrieved only in the presence of an adult witness.
+1. Substances /paraphernal to be retrieved only in the presence of an adult 2.
+Store in a safe or other lockable container only accessed by senior members of staff.
+2. Store in a safe or other lockable container only access by a senior member of staff.
+2. witness.
+Store in a safe or other lockable container only 3.
+Seal the sample in a plastic bag and include details of the date and time and witnesses present.
+3. Seal the sample in a plastic bag and include details of the date and time of the find and witnesses present.
+3. accessed by senior members of staff.
+Seal the sample in a plastic bag and included details of the 4.
+If illegal drugs or drug paraphernalia found on the school premises, the 4.
+If illegal drugs or drug paraphernalia found on the school premises, the date and time of the find and witnesses present.

-- police must be informed and it will be handed to them by a member of staff with details of the find. - Parents/carers to be informed unless this is not in the best interest of the child. - 6.
-A member of the senior leadership team to record full details of the incident including the police incident reference number within 24 hours onto CPOMS and send to the relevant staff members and witnesses. - 7.
-If any safeguarding concerns, follow the requirements of the school's child protections policy. - 8.
-Referral to appropriate medical authority where child is under the influence of drugs (meaning any substance that could cause harm to the child). - Disciplinary consequences to be decided in accordance to the school's behaviour policy.
+5. police must be informed and it will be handed to them by a member of staff with details of the find.
+Parents/carers to be informed unless this is not in the best interest of the child.
+A member of the senior leadership team to record 5. police must be informed and it will be handed to them by a member of staff with details of the find.
+A member of the senior leadership team to record full details of the incident including the police incident number within 24 hours on CPOMS and 4. senior leadership full details of the incident including the police incident reference number within 24 hours onto CPOMS and send to the relevant staff members and witnesses.
+6. send to the relevant staff members and witnesses.
+Referral to appropriate medical authority where adult is under the influence of drugs (meaning any substance team to record full details of the incident including the police incident reference number within 24 hours on CPOMS and send to the relevant 7. concerns, follow the requirements of the school's child protections policy.
+7. which could cause them harm).
+Follow the MAT procedure for further required steps in the case 6. staff members and witnesses.
+Referral to appropriate medical authorities where the 8.
+Referral to appropriate medical authority where child is under the influence of drugs (meaning any substance that could cause harm to the child). of such incidents e.g. disciplinary measures.
+7. adult is under the influence of drugs (meaning any substance which could cause them harm).
+If any safeguarding 9.
+Disciplinary consequences to be decided in accordance to the school's behaviour policy. concerns, follow the requirements of the safeguarding policy.